YVRDev/policies/citizen_code_of_conduct.md

   * Exercise consideration and respect in your speech and actions.
   * Attempt collaboration before conflict.
   * Refrain from demeaning, discriminatory, or harassing behavior and speech.
-  * Be mindful of your surroundings and of your fellow participants.
-Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
-  * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 ## 4. Unacceptable Behavior